-- Head of Active Citizenship, Michael Doorly Email: michael.doorly@concern.net Phone: 087 955 5979 - Sara Barnes Email: sara.barnes@concern.ne Phone: 01 417 8075
+Head of Active Citizenship Email: michael.doorly@concern.net Phone: 087 955 5979

+Sara Barnes

+Email: sara.barnes@concern.net

 Volunteer Agreement

 We appreciate your commitment to the Concern Debates Programme and will do the best we can to make your volunteer experience with us enjoyable and rewarding.
 We want to assure you that we appreciate your contribution to Concern Worldwide.
 We are dedicated to ensuring that you have a quality volunteer experience which is both productive and rewarding.